 - Regardless of any issues which may be the fault of the courier, it's the retailer’s responsibility to ensure the fulfillment of your order.

 - The Consumer Rights Act, says the retailer is responsible for the condition of the goods until the goods are delivered to you, or someone else you have nominated to receive them on your behalf, such as a neighbour.

 - But, if you nominated a safe place, this will be interpreted as the parcel having being delivered to you.

-Before you even place your order, read the seller's terms and conditions (T&Cs) and delivery information carefully.
+Before you complain, read the retailer's terms and conditions (T&Cs) and delivery information carefully.

 Does it say anywhere that items may be left with a neighbour or in a safe place unless you specifically say that you're not happy with that arrangement?

 By agreeing to the retailer's T&Cs when placing your order, you could be agreeing to these arrangements without realising it.